zipplet/pitools/autologin/README.md

 ## Can I undo this easily?

 Yes.
-Just run undo.sh as root.
+Just run uninstall.sh as root.
 You can even re-run install.sh again to re-enable it.
 Switch as many times as you want!